Thrayambakeswari/Netflix_DA_Project/README.md

 # Project Title: Netflix Streaming Data Analysis
 ## Objective:
-The project aims to analyze Netflix streaming data from 1925 to 2021 using Python for data preprocessing and visualization, and Power BI for creating an interactive dashboard.
+Analyzed Netflix streaming data (1925–2021) using Python for preprocessing and visualizations, and Power BI for interactive dashboards.
+Utilized pandas and numpy for data cleaning and feature engineering.
+Created insights on content trends, genres, and ratings through comprehensive dashboards.

-Tools Used:
-Python: Data Cleaning, Preprocessing, and Visualization Power BI: Dashboard Design and Interactive Visualizations Used libraries like pandas and numpy for data analysis and visualizations.